apptentive/podspec-dependency-submission/README.md

 permissions:
   contents: write

-# Environment variables to configure Go and Go modules.
+# Environment variables.
 Customize as necessary
 env:
   GOPROXY: '' # A Go Proxy server to be used
   GOPRIVATE: '' # A list of modules are considered private and not requested from GOPROXY